velomovies/web-design/opdracht2/README.md

 **Student**

 The second person I made the website for is a student.
 The student is from another study and doesn't know what the minor is about.
 Also he doesn't know where the study is about.
-All the descriptions of the courses are vague to him.
+All the descriptions of the courses can be vague to him.
 He wants to know how you can learn more about that certain course.

 ## The user scenarios